luposdate3000/luposdate3000/documentation/README-usage-compile.md

 The launcher remembers the settings you have choosen before, and applies them until you change them explicitly.

 # Intellij
-If you want to use intellij use "--intellijMode=Enable" instead.
+If you want to use intellij use `--intellijMode=Enable` instead.
 The main difference by using intellijMode is, that it contains an workaround for the fact, that the IDE does not accept the same source folder in multiple subprojects.
 Intellij on Windows warns you about not trusted git-ssl-certificates - you can accept these.
 The Linux-version of intellij ignores this - this seems to change in every version of the IDE.